 Register a Mississippi Foreign LLC

-GET STARTEDHow To Register a Foreign LLC in Mississippi
+How To Register a Foreign LLC in Mississippi

 You don’t necessarily need to live in Mississippi to do business there, but you do need a Mississippi registered agent.
-Your registered agent must have a physical address in Mississippi (not a P.O. box) where they can be reached during business hours.
+Your registered agent must have a physical address in Mississippi (not a P.O.
+Box) where they can be reached during business hours.
 Your registered agent’s job is to accept important legal mail on your business’s behalf.
 While you could ask an individual to perform this role (as long as they live in Mississippi), most foreign LLCs hire a professional registered agent service.

 When you’re ready to officially file for foreign registration in Mississippi, you’ll need to complete the Application for Registration of Foreign Limited Liability Company.
 In Mississippi, you’re required to complete the application online through Mississippi Secretary of State’s website.
 Here’s the information you’ll need: